roshanadh/twitter-qotd/README.md

 Twitter API does not allow duplicate status updates within a certain interval of time.

-So, https://uptimerobot.com/ is used to invoke the tweet function in definite intervals.
+So, https://assertible.com/ is used to monitor the API endpoint daily which invokes the tweet function.